cmirnow/Google-Cloud-TTS-Rails/README.md

 [Description](https://masterpro.ws/how-to-convert-text-to-speech-using-google-cloud-text-to-speech-api-and-ruby) (in Russian).

 For Beginners.
-How to Start [Deploying Google-Cloud-TTS-Rails with Heroku](https://masterpro.ws/deploying-google-cloud-tts-rails-with-heroku) (in English).
+How to Start.
+[Deploying Google-Cloud-TTS-Rails with Heroku](https://masterpro.ws/deploying-google-cloud-tts-rails-with-heroku) (in English).